aeternity/aepp-sdk-js/AEPROJECT.md

 The **init** command creates aeternity project structure with a few folders in which the developer can create the contracts, tests and deployment files and  scripts.
 Docker configuration files are also created, for easy use of the aeternity blockchain network.

+The **compile** command compiles sophia contract.
+Files should be with .aes file extension.
+Default directory is $projectDir/contracts.